 | | |

-As I write this, we’re in that odd season that falls from March to April.
+An odd season falls between March to April.
 In some parts of the United States, it’s still quite cold.
 In other parts (like my southern midwestern state of Oklahoma), the weather is a bit more volatile.
 Sometimes it’s bracingly chilly; other times it’s warm enough to truly feel like spring.

 (And of course, in the southern US and other typically warm countries around the world, it’s blisteringly hot.
 Occasionally, though, you get cold weather… right?)